alifirhas/cmdk-revision/src/536-550/536-Lilith-return.md

 After seeing his mentor, the Crusader apprentice said in a very helpless tone "Sorry, mentor, there is still no news from Tyrael...
 And the most troublesome thing is that recently, the Holy Spirit and Holy Light power in my body seems to be fading..."

 "It's not just you, this is happening to me too!"
 His mentor replied worriedly "I already contacted other Crusader soldiers and they had the same situation.
 Although the power of the Holy Light did not disappear, it did attenuate. ...
-It seems that there is a huge change in the high-level heaven!"
+It seems that there is a huge change in the High Heaven!"

-Hearing this, the apprentice was a little stunned and asked, "Teacher, we believe in the Holy Light, what does this have to do with high heaven?"
+Hearing this, the apprentice was a little stunned and asked, "Teacher, we believe in the Holy Light, what does this have to do with High Heaven?"

 "Indeed, the holy light is merely a power, independent of the angels themselves," the instructor responded, contemplating the apprentice's words.
 "However, it cannot be denied that the presence of the high heavens enhances the potency of the holy light within the world of Sanctuary.
 This connection may be linked to the Crystal Arch.
 Currently, our world faces no immediate threat, but the decline in the power of the holy light suggests an issue with the Crystal Arch itself."
 The instructor paused, his gaze filled with concern.
 "If we wish to restore the strength of the holy light and protect our world from darkness, we must investigate the state of the Crystal Arch and uncover the source of its weakening power."

 "In addition, some time ago, the angels frequently attacked the world of Sanctuary, and suddenly they all withdrew all together..."
-The tutor pondered "Maybe... the reason is, the high-level heaven has been invaded by demons again! "
+The tutor pondered "Maybe... the reason is, the High Heaven has been invaded by demons again! "

-"Then don't we want to support the high-level heaven as soon as possible?"
-The apprentice said with wide eyes "Although it is very hateful for those arrogant angels to take action against us, but the high-level heaven must be protected!"
+"Then don't we want to support the High Heaven as soon as possible?"
+The apprentice said with wide eyes "Although it is very hateful for those arrogant angels to take action against us, but the High Heaven must be protected!"

 "Why?
 We still don't know the situation yet" The mentor sighed "Now the entire Crusaders are scattered all over the place, looking for Tyrael's traces.
 It is said that he reappeared once a while ago and the Angel Legion who attacked Sanctuary at that time.
-There was a brief exchange, but then he seems to have gone to the high-level heaven again, so far there is no news, we can't contact them at all, and the new Horadrim Church is now in chaos..."
+There was a brief exchange, but then he seems to have gone to the High Heaven again, so far there is no news, we can't contact them at all, and the new Horadrim Church is now in chaos..."

 "If all else fails, resorting to a direct approach and forcibly entering the high heavens might be our only option," the apprentice suggested, determined to find a solution.
 "We could seek assistance from the mage tribe.
 They should possess the knowledge to open a portal to the high heavens."